marcusziade/reposort/README.md

 ## License

 RepoSort is released under the MIT License.
-See the LICENSE file for more details.

 ## Support